madeleineernst/q2-cscs/README.md

 #### Compare the chemical structural and compositional dissimilarity to the Bray-Curtis dissimilarity

-If you want to compare the chemical structural and compositional distance to traditional distance metrics such as Bray-Curtis in PCoA space, you can calculate Bray-Curtis distances for the same feature table using qiime2:
+If you want to compare the chemical structural and compositional distance to traditional distance metrics such as Bray-Curtis in PCoA space, you can calculate Bray-Curtis distances for the same feature table using QIIME 2:

 ```
 qiime diversity beta --i-table GNPS_buckettable.qza  --p-metric braycurtis --o-distance-matrix braycurtis_GNPS_buckettable.qza